clarafeb1/PLA1101B/README.md

   - This dashboard will show information related to the entire deployment
 - Dashboard Investigations
   - This dashboard will show information specific to dashboards and potential improvements
-- Saved Search Investigations
+- Search Investigations
-  - This dashboard has information related to saved searches and potential improvements
+  - This dashboard has information related to ad-hoc and scheduled searches and potential improvements
-- Ad-Hoc Searches Investigations
-  - This dashboard will show information about inefficiencies in ad-hoc searches
 - Datamodel Investigations
   - This dashboard will have helpful information around datamodel inefficiencies